How to Make Beef Tallow

 Step Eleven

-Pour the liquid in the pan.
+Pour the liquid into the pan.

 Allow it to harden.
-Cut it into rectangles, after hardening.
+Cut it into rectangles after hardening.

 Wrap the rectangles in waxed paper, similar to how butter is wrapped.